InvadingOctopus/comedot/README.md

 ⚙️ **To use this framework for your own games:**

-1. Clone this repository; make a local copy of this entire Godot project.
+1. Clone this repository; make a local copy of this entire Godot project and rename it for your game.
 2. Drag-&-drop nodes from the `/Entities/` and `/Components/` folders to build your scenes.
-	1. Some components have sub-children, like a `GunComponent`'s pivot point.
-To modify them, select the component node in the Scene Tree and enable "Editable Children".
-	2. The `/Scripts/` folder may be used for any node even if it does not inherit from the `Entity` class.
+	* The `/Templates/` folder contains example scenes and Entities with preset groups of Components to use as a quick starting point for various types of gameplay.
+	* The `/Scripts/` folder contains code for simple non-Entity nodes.
+	* The `/UI/` folder contains common UI elements such as a stats HUD, special action buttons, lists for choosing upgrades etc.

-> [!TIP]
+> [!NOTE]
-> * Create a new git branch for your game (say `game-of-the-year-2069`) in your local repository, and
-> * Make subfolders for your game in the existing folder structure like `/Scenes/YourGame/` or `/YourGame/etc/` to organize your own files separately from the framework and avoid accidental conflicts.
+> As a simplified definition:
+> * A "component" is a Godot Node which reacts to events, moves its parent Node, or contains data for other components to use.
+> * An "entity" is a Node whose children are components.

-🧩 Whenever your game needs an "actor" which has to react to events, like the player character or a monster, or an object with "behaviors" that could be reused for other objects, like interactive items or powerups:
+🧩 Whenever your game needs an "actor" like the player character or a monster, or an object with "behaviors" that could be reused for other objects, like interactive items or collectible powerups:

 _Use the included custom dock plugin (the Comedock :) or perform these steps manually:_

-1. Create a new `Entity` node: a Node2D/CharacterBody2D/Area2D/etc. with the `Entity.gd` script attached.
+1. Create a new `Entity` node: a Node2D/Sprite2D/CharacterBody2D/etc. with the `Entity.gd` script attached.
 2. Add `Component` child nodes to the entity.
-A component is also a Node/Node2D/Area2D/etc. with a script that extends the `Component` class.
+A component is also a Node/Node2D/Area2D/etc. with a script that `extends` the `Component` class.
 3. Modify component parameters in the editor's Inspector.
-4. Save the configured entity + components as a standalone scene to quickly create copies of it anywhere.
+4. Save the entity + components group/subtree as a standalone scene to organize it separately from the main scene and quickly create copies of it anywhere.

 ⚡️ When you need more game-specific functionality, you can do one of the following, in order of ease → power:

-* Enable "Editable Children" to modify the sub-nodes of a component, such as collision shapes and timers.
+* Enable "Editable Children" to modify the sub-nodes of a component, such as a `GunComponent`'s pivot point, or collision shapes and timers.
 Those modifications will only apply to that one specific instance.
 * Create a new scene which inherits a component's scene, then add new child nodes to it.
 * Make a subclass of a component's script, e.g. `extends DamageComponent` and add your own features on top of the existing functionality.
 Override any `func` and call `super.funcName()` to run the original code before or after your code.
 * Modify the original scene and script of a component to permanently modify or replace the default functionality.
 Those modifications will affect all instances of that component.